It’s time for more caffeine and some summer highlights.

 It is not hyperbole to say I will be eternally grateful that I did not sit down on the chair I usually sit on at night, but instead chose the rocker.
 It was dark, and as we sat and talked for a minute, I realized I needed something inside.

 I have no earthly idea what that thing was, because when I stood up, I noticed an unusual shape on the top of my usual chair.
 I stared for a moment.
-“Hhhhhhhhhhhhhhh, I think there’s a snake on that chair,” I told LCB.
+“Hhhhhhhhhhhhhhh, I think there’s a snake on that chair,†I told LCB.

-IMG_8787So, while I continued to make the letter H sound, we turned on the deck light, went inside and stood by the window closest to the chair, and realized our snake looked a great deal like a copperhead.
-Of course, I immediately recalled my pediatrician’s comment regarding copperheads: “You won’t die from their bites, but you’ll wish you had,” and began imagining tiny, undiscovered holes in our house that the snake might be able to slither through.
+So, while I continued to make the letter H sound, we turned on the deck light, went inside and stood by the window closest to the chair, and realized our snake looked a great deal like a copperhead.
+Of course, I immediately recalled my pediatrician’s comment regarding copperheads: “You won’t die from their bites, but you’ll wish you had,†and began imagining tiny, undiscovered holes in our house that the snake might be able to slither through.
 When I regained my ability to form additional letter sounds again, I warned LCB, “Don’t go out there wielding a shovel or any other form of weaponry unless you have backup.
-And since it’s a snake, I’m not backup.”
+And since it’s a snake, I’m not backup.â€

 I don’t do snakes.